mariellefoster/plots_and_projects/README.md

 ## Instagram Millenial Markov Chain
 - Create a feed of millenial writings on social media, particularly photo captions
 - Once given a caption, google that phrase, take a screenshot of the findings, and post to instagram

+## Bedtime Enforcer
+- App that shuts off your electronics and room lights when it is time to go to bed.
+I really need this.